cyrildiagne/fstq/README.md

     yarn run dev
     ```
   - Navigate to [http://localhost:8080](http://localhost:8080)
-  - It will add the items to the queue, and wait until the items are
+  - The items will be added to the queue and the results will be printed in the
-    processed to print the result in the console.
+    console as soon as they're available.

+  </p></details>

-## 3. Process the items with python workers
+## 3. Process the queue

 - Items can be pulled from the queue and processed using the [python worker lib](sdl/worker-python).

-  The example worker [example/worker/main.py]() shows how to process incoming items:
+  The [worker example](example/worker/main.py) shows how to process incoming items:

   ```python
   import fstq